facebookresearch/pytext/pytext/docs/source/execute_your_first_model.rst

 Execute your first model
 =================================

-In :doc:`train_your_first_model`, we learnt how to train a very small, simple model.
-We can continue this tutorial with that model here, knowing that the results won't be very compelling.
-For a more representative scenario, use the much more powerful model from :doc:`atis_tutorial` instead.
+In :doc:`train_your_first_model`, we learnt how to train a small, simple model.
+We can continue this tutorial with that model here.
+This procedure can be used for any pytext model by supplying the matching config.
+For example, the much more powerful model from :doc:`atis_tutorial` can be executed using this same procedure.

 Evaluate the model
 --------------------